vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/origin.md

 - "Unrelated respiratory disease viruses like adenoviruses & coronaviruses might have exchanged genes in their deep evolutionary history.
 This interesting finding would have come about had the impetus not come from the ongoing pandemic." - MT

 ### Engineering
-- Analysis of SARS-like viruses suggests that engineering or directed modification in a lab before release.
+- Analysis of SARS-like viruses argues against engineering or directed modification in a lab before release.

 ## Outbreak theories
 - Might have got to man due to eating animals in the infamous wet-market.
 (The original SARS epidemic could be linked to consumption of civets. )